wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 The unique contribution of this article is to provide a deep yet concise approach, done by using automation which are then explained.

-   * A <a href="#Pricing">paid</a> <a href="#VaultSaaS">Vault SaaS environment<a> provided by HCP (HashiCorp's Cloud Platform) "Developement" environment which requires only configuration and no binary installation.
+   A. A <a href="#Pricing">paid</a> <a href="#VaultSaaS">Vault SaaS environment<a> provided by HCP (HashiCorp's Cloud Platform) "Developement" environment which requires only configuration and no binary installation.

-   * <a href="#VaultAgent">On your laptop install Vault Agent on your laptop</a>, which can also provide dev-mode Vault services running in memory.
+   B. <a href="#VaultAgent">On your laptop install Vault Agent on your laptop</a>, which can also provide dev-mode Vault services running in memory.

-   * <a href="#VaultCompose">On your laptop, install Vault server using Docker Compose</a>
+   C. <a href="#VaultCompose">On your laptop, install Vault server using Docker Compose</a>

+   D. <a href="HashiCups">Follow step-by-step instructions</a> for the fictional use case at HashiCups, Inc.
-   * Install a "self-managed" in AWS with a <strong>S3 backend</strong>
+   Install a "self-managed" Enterprise in AWS with a <strong>S3 backend</strong> by

-   * <a href="#InstallServer">Install</a> a "self-managed" <strong>single-node</strong> OSS Vault server using Packer to create a <strong>Docker image</strong> you install in your local machine for developer learning, based on <a target="_blank" href="https://github.com/hashicorp/vault-guides/blob/master/operations/provision-vault/best-practices/terraform-aws">"Provision a Best Practices Vault & Consul Cluster on AWS with Terraform"</a>.
+   E. <a href="#InstallServer">Install</a> a "self-managed" <strong>single-node</strong> OSS Vault server using Packer to create a <strong>Docker image</strong> you install in your local machine for developer learning, based on <a target="_blank" href="https://github.com/hashicorp/vault-guides/blob/master/operations/provision-vault/best-practices/terraform-aws">"Provision a Best Practices Vault & Consul Cluster on AWS with Terraform"</a>.
 This is in preparation for:

-   * Install a "self-managed" <strong>multi-node</strong> OSS Vault server you install in your cloud environment (<a href="#AWS">AWS</a>, Azure, GCP, etc.).
+   F. Install a "self-managed" <strong>multi-node</strong> OSS Vault server you install in your cloud environment (<a href="#AWS">AWS</a>, Azure, GCP, etc.).
 For HA (High Availability), <a target="_blank" href="https://learn.hashicorp.com/vault/operations/raft-reference-architecture">the "Vault with Integrated Storage Reference Architecture" document</a> recommends a Consul cluster with 5 Vault nodes over 3 availability zones (within a single Region). <a href="#InstallEKS">AWS EKS cluster</a>.
 Each node would use a TLS certificate for HTTPS protocol use.

    * Use Enterprise HCP
    <br /><br />